The 9 best gas BBQs to buy in 2026, as tested by our experts

 Our rating: 4.8/5

-Retailing at more than £2,000, the Weber Genesis Series EPX-335 Smart gas barbecue is a BBC Gardeners’ World Magazine Best Buy for the best premium gas barbecue.
-This three-burner barbecue is packed with features.
+Retailing at around £1,500, the Weber Genesis Series EPX-335 Smart gas barbecue is a BBC Gardeners’ World Magazine Best Buy for the best premium gas barbecue.
+I was impressed by this three-burner barbecue that's packed with features.
 Not only does it cater for a whopping 12 people, but it has a digital thermometer that lets you control the temperature to the exact degree.
 It also sends step-by-step temperature alerts to your phone to guide you through cooking.
 There’s a large sear zone, as well as a side burner that’s perfect for pans and skillets and doubles up as an additional work surface with its lid down.
 The warming rack is double-width, for extra snacks, and there’s even a rotisserie arm for cooking whole birds.
-We found even heat distribution across the whole barbecue.
+I found the heat was evenly distributed across the whole barbecue.

-The combination of the sear zone and the side burner allowed us to sear steaks on the right whilst cooking kebabs on the left, while at the same time keeping extras piping hot on the double-width warming rack.
-The steaks we cooked had well-defined char lines and a delicious flavour while remaining pink, tender and juicy in the middle.
+The combination of the sear zone and the side burner allowed me to sear steaks on the right while cooking kebabs on the left, while at the same time keeping extras piping hot on the double-width warming rack.
+The steaks I cooked had well-defined char lines and a delicious flavour while remaining pink, tender and juicy in the middle.
 The rotisserie arm is easy to use and turned out two succulent roast chickens.
-There was no sticking with any of the ingredients and recipes on test, and everything we cooked was delicious.
+There was no sticking with any of the ingredients and recipes on test, and everything I cooked was delicious.

-However, we can’t get around the cost.
-There’s a lot of functionality crammed into this barbecue, but almost £2,000 is a very hefty price tag, especially in the current climate.
+However, I can’t get around the cost.
+There’s a lot of functionality crammed into this barbecue, but £1,500 is a very hefty price tag, especially in the current climate.
 It also has a large footprint on a patio, so in small gardens it will dominate your space.
 You need to place it near a power socket too, as it has a short power cord to run the digital temperature gauge.
-We also can’t comment on how easy this barbecue is to assemble, because it was delivered to us fully built.
+I can’t comment on how easy this barbecue is to assemble, because it was delivered to me fully built.

 Cadac Citi Chef 40